 Our mantra is 'Learn to Read' so that we can quickly 'Read to Learn'.
 The children move through our reading scheme which is Pearson Bug Club.
-It is very important that the children not only read the text but can also understand what they have been reading.
+It is very important that the children not only read the text but can also understand what they have been reading so we do ask parents and carers to talk about the books with their child.
+We expect all of our children to read five times a week and have reward systems geared around this.